 While travellers from all African countries are allowed in and out of SA, visitors from the countries listed below will not yet be allowed permission to travel to South Africa… but this will be revised in a couple of weeks’ time.
-UPDATE: View the updated list of just 22 ‘red list’ countries banned from travel to South Africa, updated 19 October 2020.
+UPDATE 11 November 2020 : ALL countries are now allowed to visit South Africa.
+There is no more ‘red list’ or ‘banned list’.

 Transport Minister Fikile Mbalula said the airlines from the countries which are permitted to visit and depart from SA will be given notice by the government to travel into SA.
 Their citizens will be allowed to travel into SA from 01 October 2020 and re-ignite international tourism in South Africa.
 (Likewise South Africans will be allowed to travel to these countries.)
 Mbalula said he’s already heard “the Germans are coming tomorrow”.
 (The French, English and Greek, along with many other foreign citizens will not yet be welcome!)

 All passengers will need to adhere to certain restrictions such as having proof of a negative Covid-19 test within 72 hours of their trip.
 (See further regulations below the list.)